mdelaurentis/mdelaurentis.github.com/_posts/2011-01-16-mosaicing-project.md

 <a href="http://www.flickr.com/photos/mdelaurentis/5357425746/" title="woods-uncropped by mdelaurentis, on Flickr"><img src="http://farm6.static.flickr.com/5249/5357425746_e189deb2e2_b.jpg" width="940" alt="woods-uncropped" /></a>

 Notice that the images to the left are significantly lower than the ones to the right.
 This was probably caused by one leg of the tripod sinking into the ground a bit while I was taking the photos.
-To fix this, I used the translation given by Lucas-Kanade for the left-most and right-most images to skew the image so that it appears horizontal, and then cropped off the outer rows and columns of black pixels.
+To fix this, I used the translation given by Lucas-Kanade for the left-most and right-most images to skew the image so that it appears horizontal.
+Then I applied the same translations to black and white masks of the warped images, and used that final mask image to crop off the outer rows and columns of empty pixels.

 Results
 -------